VeronikaHh/WeatherApplication/README.md

 # WeatherApplication
-project is not fully done yet\n in progres...
+project is not fully done yet

+in progres...